 The build features four-way stretch and the fit is trim but not tight with plenty of room to move through the legs.
 The stretch-woven material breathes very well without feeling breezy or too light.
 Zip thigh vents open to offer serious venting for warm days.
 The pocket set-up includes two zip hand pockets and two zip thigh pockets.
 The thigh pockets are generous in size and the right side includes a nice drop-in pocket for quick access to a phone or small camera.
 If you like to wear your avalanche transceiver in a pant pocket, read more about where to carry your avalanche transceiver.

 The boot cuff is pretty streamlined.
 There’s a short built-in gaiter and a simple cuff adjustor to snug it around a boot if necessary.
 The instep is reinforced, but there’s no burly cuff guard or expansion zipper.
 They offer a straight-leg cut that’s got plenty of room for ski boots but keeps the cuffs low-profile and out of your way for hiking and scrambling.

 The Snow Guide pants breathe and feel great.
 The thigh vents really boost the airflow on warm days, and there’s plenty of secure pocket storage for keeping small essentials close at hand.
 The Patagonia Snow Guide Ski Pants have everything you need and nothing you don’t.
 They are backcountry ski pants that are as dedicated to ski touring as we are.

 The Arc’teryx Rush FL Ski Pants

-The Arc’teryx Rush FL pant checks all of the right boxes for a backcountry skiing.
-They’re lightweight (the FL stands for fast and light), breathable, water-resistant, has large, convenient pockets and is designed for easy movement.
+The Arc’teryx Rush FL pants check all of the right boxes for a backcountry skiing.
+They’re lightweight (the FL stands for fast and light), breathable, water-resistant, have large, convenient pockets and offer easy movement.
 The mid-weight weave of the Rush FL is well suited to a wide range of temps while offering impressive weather protection.
 Add a baselayer for cold days or wear them without on warmer days – either way, they breathe and vent naturally while shedding snow and staying dry, so you stay dry inside and out.